 The templates you can override for Job Alerts are:

-../wp-job-manager-alerts/templates/alert-form.php, which is the form used when creating a new job listing alert.
+../wp-job-manager-alerts/templates/alert-form.php, which is the form used when creating a new job listing alert from the my alerts page.

 ../wp-job-manager-alerts/templates/my-alerts.php, which displays the job listing alerts, on the page containing the `[job_alerts]` shortcode.